NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Domain ancillaries**
 ----------------------

-A domain ancillary construct provides information which is needed for computing the location of cells in an alternative :ref:`coordinate system <Coordinate-systems>`.
-If a domain ancillary construct provides extra coordinates then it may contain cell bounds in addition to its main data array.
+A :term:`domain ancillary <domain ancillary constructs>` construct provides information which is needed for computing the location of cells in an alternative :ref:`coordinate system
+<Coordinate-systems>`.
+If a domain ancillary construct provides extra
+coordinates then it may contain cell bounds in addition to its main data array.

 .. code-block:: python
    :caption: *Get the data and bounds data of a domain ancillary